Vangyache Bharit, Maharashtrian Vangi Bharit

 The most well-known of these regional variations is baingan bharta, from Punjab.
 In Bengal, the dish is known as baigan bhorta, and is almost exclusively cooked in mustard oil, while in neighboring Bihar and UP, it’s called baigan chokka and accompanied by litti.
 In Gujarat, it’s famous as ringna no olo.
 Of course, there are countless other forms, from Kashmir to Tamil Nadu … all delicious.

-Cooking oils, souring ingredients (yogurt or tamarind, usually), and even whether the aubergine is tempered, fried, or mixed with cold ingredients, like Middle Eastern baba ganoush are all points of difference.
+Cooking oils, souring ingredients (yoghurt or tamarind, usually), and even whether the aubergine is tempered, fried, or mixed with cold ingredients, like Middle Eastern baba ganoush are all points of difference.

 Ingredients for Vangyache Bharit

-Unlike Punjabi recipes like malai kofta or shahi paneer, this vangyache bharit recipe has a much shorter, simpler ingredient list.
+Unlike Punjabi recipes like malai kofta, this vangyache bharit recipe has a much shorter, simpler ingredient list.
 It’s punctuated by the boldness of umami in the roasted ingredients, and lightly seasoned, allowing the fresh ingredients to do the talking.

-• Aubergine (also called eggplant, brinjal, or in Marathi, vangi) is the heart of this Maharashtrian baingan bharta.
-For the 100% authentic flavor, I recommend searching for large green aubergines.
+- Aubergine (also called eggplant, brinjal, or in Marathi, vangi) is the heart of this Maharashtrian baingan bharta.
+For the 100% authentic flavour, I recommend searching for large green aubergines.
 However, living in the U.K., I typically use purple globe aubergines.

-• Garlic melts into a buttery, mellow, and sweet flavor when roasted.
+- Garlic melts into a buttery, mellow, and sweet flavour when roasted.

-• Green chili provides heat to this recipe.
-I don’t add dried chili powder; the fresh finger chilis provide a more intense, citrusy flavor.
+- Green chilli provides heat to this recipe.
+I don’t add dried chilli powder; the fresh finger chilis provide a more intense, citrusy flavour.

-• Tomato adds a sour note to the bharit.
-I roast the tomatoes, which brings out a powerful tangy, umami, deeply savory flavor.
+- Tomato adds a sour note to the bharit.
+I roast the tomatoes, which brings out a powerful tangy, umami, deeply savoury flavour.

-• Oil is a flavor carrier, vital for drawing out the aromas of the spices.
+- Oil is a flavour carrier, vital for drawing out the aromas of the spices.

-• Turmeric powder is mostly used for color in this recipe, so you can skip it if need be.
+- Turmeric powder is mostly used for colour in this recipe, so you can skip it if need be.

-• Coriander powder is optional but builds on the lemony flavors of curry leaves.
+- Coriander powder is optional but builds on the lemony flavours of curry leaves.

-• Goda masala is a smoky, aromatic, earthy Maharashtrian spice blend with a sweet aroma.
-It lends a lot of flavor to this vangyache bharit, but in a pinch, you can substitute garam masala.
+- Goda masala is a smoky, aromatic, earthy Maharashtrian spice blend with a sweet aroma.
+It lends a lot of flavour to this vangyache bharit, but in a pinch, you can substitute garam masala.

 In some areas of Maharashtra such as Khandesh and Marathwada, home cooks like to add crushed peanut powder to the vangyache bharit.
 Moreover, in the Konkan region (along the coast), chefs add roasted coconut, beloved for its sweet, nutty profile.
 You can add either of these; I keep it simple in this recipe, which is based on Vidharba-style cooking.